assaff/msc-thesis/source/background.rst

 Drug design using small molecules is mostly about manipulation of catalytic interactions, e.g. disrupting catalysis by a drug to compete for an enzyme active site against a natural substrate.

-Engineering peptide-mediated interactions opens up many cellular interactions (signaling) as drug targets.
+Targeting peptide-mediated interactions opens up many cellular interactions (signaling) as drug targets, which were not

 Structural characterization of PePIs